 Crazy Awesome: Colonel Buster Monroe, the shell-shocked commie hunter.

 Critical Dissonance: When the game came out, it didn't sell very well, and was poorly received by critics.
-Nowadays, people generally seem to agree that is decent enough and actually has some interesting concepts, just dated even by 1996 standards.
+Nowadays, people generally seem to agree that it is competently made and actually has some interesting concepts.
 The implementation of real time combat in certain sections is still unpopular, however.

 Demonic Spiders: Jimmy James, the paperboy, is a damage sponge who can kill you in quite literally a second if you don't have the right weapon.